 But texting is a double-edged sword that, If mishandled, it can ruin your chances with someone faster than your thumbs can type “r u free 2night?”

-Now that those are out of the way, here is my list of 5 ways texting can ruin your dating life:
+Now that those are out of the way, here is my list of top 5 texting rules if not followed can ruin your dating life:

 - Lazy Texting

 I’m just going to come right out and say it: don’t use abbreviations.
+This one of the most important texting rules.
 They come across as juvenile and show a definite lack of effort.
 How much harder is it to type “are” instead of “r” anyway?

 Also, beware of the one-word responses.
 Texting is hard enough because messages can be easily misinterpreted, but one-word responses are dangerously ambiguous.
 For example: